arup-group/elara/README.md

 # Elara

-A command line utility for processing (in big batches or bit by bit) MATSim outputs.
+A command line utility for processing (in big batches or bit by bit) MATSim outputs (events or plans files) into useful outputs and formats for analysis.

 MATSim model runs output a variety of `xml` and `xml.gz` formatted data.
 Some of this data is unchanged from what was input to MATSim (for example in the case of `output_network.xml.gz`).
 But two outputs are new or changed: `output_plans.xml.gz` and `output_events.xml.gz`.
 Together these outputs contain the information available about what happened within model simulation iterations.

 Elara allows processing of these outputs into more easilly useable forms and formats.
-For example extracting hourly flows of vehicles for all links in a network (`volume_counts`).
+For example extracting hourly flows of vehicles for all links in a network (`link_vehicle_counts`).
 Elara outputs are typically some form of aggregation of simulation outputs.
 Elara outputs are typically made available in tabular (`csv`) and spatial (`geojson`) formats.
 Spatial representations are converted to EPSG:4326, which works in kepler.

+Elara is designed to work out it's own dependencies and be somewhat efficient with compute using `elara.factory`.
+This allows some flexibility and succinctness in application and is particularly suited to extracting batches of outputs as defined in a config.

 ## Inputs